Charlottesville car attack: Civil trial

 Fields was one of the defendants in Sines v.
 Kessler, a civil trial against various organizers, promoters, and participants in the Unite the Right rally.
 On November 23, 2021, jurors awarded $12 million in damages against Fields, who they found liable for assault and battery and intentional infliction of harm.
 Jurors also found that Fields, along with all other defendants, had engaged in civil conspiracy under Virginia state law.
 Total damages in the suit, including those against Fields, totaled approximately $25 million.

+Incarceration

+In February 2023, Fields was accused of threatening a prison officer and brandishing a weapon in what was described as a "series of incidents".
+At the time, Fields was serving his sentence at MCFP Springfield.
+Prosecutors requested that Fields should have to pay $650 from his inmate account, while Fields asked that he only be required to pay $298.
+In these court filings, prosecutors revealed that was paying his restitution at a rate of $100 per year, with a total of $81,600 owed in restitution.
+As of February 2023, victims had not received any restitution payments from Fields in the four years that he had been incarcerated.

 Reactions

 Memorial service

 A memorial service was held at the Paramount Theater, two blocks from the attack location, on August 16.
 More than a thousand people attended the service, many of them wearing sashes and ribbons.
 Present were Governor Terry McAuliffe (D-VA), Senator Tim Kaine (D-VA), Lt.
 Gov. Ralph Northam (D-VA) and former Counselor to the President Ed Gillespie (R-VA).

 Heyer's mother Susan Bro delivered a speech calling for people to fight "as Heather would do."
 A standing ovation lasted nearly a minute and a half after Bro said, "They tried to kill my child to shut her up, but guess what, you just magnified her."
 Bro said that she had received hundreds of messages from people inspired by Heyer asking for advice.
 A woman played "Amazing Grace" and "America the Beautiful" on a saxophone.
 Heyer's father Mark Heyer said that Heather had been "defiant, strong-willed and compassionate" and that she "always argued for what she thought was right."

 Several people with purple shields, pink bats and pink helmets with a heart drawn on each were observing outside the theater to stop any "fascist groups" that might disrupt the event.
 No problems were reported outside the theater.
 As the service ended, Bro asked someone in the audience to stop criticizing President Trump.

 Politicians were confronted outside the memorial service.
 After being asked about it, McAuliffe told a man that Virginia law leaves the removal of Confederate statues to local communities.
 Kaine was asked why the Charlottesville police "had failed to head off the weekend's violent clashes" and he said that, "city officials had promised an independent review of the police response."